ez-framework/ez-framework/README.md

 5. Config: Easy way to update config and password via key-value store and pubsub to update cache.

   * Need HTTP interface to view config content and to update config.
-Maybe inside config_actor.go
+[POC DONE]

 6. Config: Easy way to receive config update through public websocket endpoint.